How To DIY A Secure IT Network

 Top 10 IT Must Haves To Safeguard Your Office

-7. Passwords & 2FA: Two-factor authentication is a pain in the you-know-what.
-It is also one of the most effective ways to keep hackers from gaining access to user accounts.
+- Passwords & MFA: Multi-factor authentication is a pain in the you-know-what.
+That being said, it is also one of the most effective ways to keep hackers from gaining access to user accounts.

-9. Employee Training: There are a lot of good videos out there about how to spot phishy emails to help keep your network safe.
+- Employee Training: There are a lot of good videos out there about how to spot phishy emails to help keep your network safe, and we now have AI-assisted phishing attacks that are making it even more difficult to spot.
 Training your staff on how to avoid them is an important piece of the puzzle.

 Okay, I get it.
 That sounds like a lot of work, and if you are just getting started in your business, you may not see everything on the list as a top priority.
 If you don’t have time to do everything on the list, I would recommend the anti-virus software and offsite backups as the place to start.
-I would also recommend setting up two-factor authentication on all of your critical systems since it is highly effective against remote access attempts by hackers.
+I would also recommend setting up some kind of multi-factor authentication on your critical systems, since it is highly effective against remote access attempts by hackers.

 Do you need help setting up your cybersecurity or with your general IT support?
 Book a free consultation with me to discuss the steps you can take to make it happen.